sjtcwdsj/biodiversity/README.md

 i) Habitat ranges of different endangered species were calculated based on habitat ranges of endangered species provided by International Union for Conservation of Nature (IUCN), Landsat-derived annual China land cover dataset (CLCD) and DEM data.

+**code/cuttif2.py** is the code for preprocessing and region segmentation of CLCD data set.
+**code/cutdem2.py** is the code for preprocessing and region segmentation of DEM data set.

 ii) Location of species habitat loss due to urban and rural expansion from 1990 to 2020 based on CLCD and habitat range calculation.